-We developed a line of bovine vaccines that are licensed by the USDA.
-We have an agreement which was assigned by a previous distributor, AgriLabs to, and assumed by, Eli Lilly acting through Elanco in November 2013, for the marketing and sale of certain of these vaccines which AgriLabs sold primarily under the Titanium® and MasterGuard® brands.
+We have an agreement for the production of certain bovine vaccines which was assigned by a previous distributor, Agri Laboratories, Ltd., ("AgriLabs") to, and assumed by, Eli Lilly and Company ("Eli Lilly") acting through its Elanco Animal Health division ("Elanco") in November 2013.
+AgriLabs previously conducted the marketing and sale of certain of these vaccines, which AgriLabs sold primarily under the Titanium® and MasterGuard® brands, under this agreement.
 This agreement has historically generated a significant portion of our OVP segment's revenue.
 Our OVP segment also produces vaccines and pharmaceuticals for other third parties.